-Find a dental health insurance provider that’ll give you something to smile
+Find a dental health insurance provider that’ll give you something to smile about.

 Dental cover is one of the primary reasons Australians take out private extras cover.
 Because of the high cost of dental treatment, it can be prohibitively expensive for many without dental health insurance.
 This guide looks at what dental cover is available in Australia, what advantages and limitations it offers and what alternatives there are, if any.